Sheratan095/42Buddy/README.md

 This feature inserts a 42 header in .c, .h, .cpp, and .hpp files.

+You can chose to don't place 42 header in .cpp and .hpp files from the settings

 It can be activated by:
 - ctrl + shift + h : Inserts the header only in the currently open file
 - ctrl + h : Inserts the header recursively in all files within the first folder of the workspace.